audioscavenger/BiasBuster/README.md

     - [ ] should the case matter for title?
     - [ ] add bias_score.py from https://github.com/auroracramer/language-model-bias
   - [ ] misc
+    - [ ] loadDictHeatMap with synonyms each time is too slow, find way to same the results
     - [x] move all stopWords and stuff under data\
     - [ ] integrate AI summarization with **h2ogpt** or **text-generation-webui**, and Summarization model such as *impira_layoutlm-document-qa*
     - [ ] use AI to detect and build ads stopWords